Inclusion and Intervention Team

-Student Support are based in T Block which was purpose built and includes a personal care suite, 2 Achievement Centres, a low sensory room for ASD students as well as several classrooms for small group interventions.
+Inclusion and Intervention are based in T Block which was purpose built and includes a personal care suite, an Achievement Centre, a low sensory room for ASD students as well as several classrooms for small group interventions.

 Although all teachers are teachers of students with Special Educational Needs and Disability you may need to have contact with members of staff who will be particularly concerned with helping your child.
-Teaching assistants do not work with one child, as often happens in Primary School and their roles are varied for example in-class support, working with small groups or individuals, mentoring, physiotherapy, personal care and transporting.
+Learning and Progress Assistants do not work with one child, as often happens in Primary School and their roles are varied for example in-class support, working with small groups or individuals, mentoring, physiotherapy, personal care and transporting.
 Each child with Special Educational Needs and Disabilities (S.E.N.D) has a key worker, normally a member of the Student Support Team, who is responsible for overseeing the overall provision for that child.

 How students with special needs are identified